karaposu/conversation-anatomy-framework/README.md

 3. **Emergent Properties**: The four key qualities of good conversation (Proactive, Attentive, Navigational, Adaptive) emerge naturally from specific combinations of our nine dimensions, not from additional hidden factors.

+---

+## Learn More

+CAF is an evolving framework.
+We welcome contributions, critiques, and applications.
+Visit the [repository](https://github.com/karaposu/conversation-anatomy-framework) to:
+- Explore more examples
+- Learn about other engineerable conversation frameworks
+- Contribute to framework development

+For deeper exploration:

+- **[PANA Conversation Synthesis System](PANA.md)** - How to build LLM conversations which leverages CAF